kwpark23/CourseBot/README.md

 ## <a name="learn"></a>Learning about chatbot
 I took a Datacamp course called, "Building Chatbot in Python" [(link)](https://www.datacamp.com/courses/building-chatbots-in-python) to better understand how to make a chatbot step-by-step.

-The note I compiled while studied up on chatbot can be found in the Jupyter notebook named, "Python Chatbot Project".
+The note I compiled while studied up on chatbot can be found in the Jupyter notebook named, **"Python Chatbot Project"**.

 [Back to top](#top)

 ## <a name="python"></a>Building a chatbot using Python
 The first way to build and deploy a chatbot is by using Python programming lanugage.
 This involves two things: Having a simple chatbot code to simulate conversation and deploying it to Facebook Messenger by connecting to localhost server using **flasks**, **requests**, and **ngrok** modules/program.

-More detailed instruction can be found in the Jupyter notebook named, "Deploying Python bot on Facebook Messenger".
+More detailed instruction can be found in the Jupyter notebook named, **"Deploying Python bot on Facebook Messenger"**.

 However, I had two problems with this approach: First, chatbot Messenger becomes inactive when close your localhost server.
 If you want to reactivate it, you have to manually enter new localhost server address.
 Second, there was a challenge to manually set up machine learning aspect to my chatbot using one of the machine learning libraries.